salonbooking/salonbooking/readme.txt

 22.04.2016

 * Bug fixed on customer search inside back-end booking details
-* Bug fixed on doulbe email notification
+* Bug fixed on double email notification
-* Bug fixed on addind services to a booking from back-end
+* Bug fixed on adding services to a booking from back-end
 * Bug fixed on wrong status for booking with "manual confirmation" option enabled

 14.04.2016